reflectoring/reflectoring.github.io/_posts/2021-12-4-spring-boot-internationalization.md

 Here we have configured a `SessionLocaleResolver` that will store the locale in a session.
 The default locale is set to `US`.
 We have also set the names of the session attributes that will store the current locale and time zone.

 ## Intercepting the Locale Change with `LocaleChangeInterceptor`
-Next, our application will need to detect the change in the user's locale and switch to the new locale.
+Next, our application will need to detect any change in the user's locale and then switch to the new locale.

 This function is performed with the help of the `LocaleChangeInterceptor` class.

 The `LocaleChangeInterceptor` class is a specialization of the `HandlerInterceptor` component of the [Spring MVC framework](https://docs.spring.io/spring-framework/docs/3.2.x/spring-framework-reference/html/mvc.html) which is used for changing the current locale on every request, via a configurable request parameter (default parameter name: `locale`).

-Let us add a `LocaleChangeInterceptor` bean to our Spring configuration class:
+Let's add a `LocaleChangeInterceptor` bean to our Spring configuration class:

 ```java
 @Configuration